Itheum/architecture-diagrams/live_whitepaper.md

 As detailed above; the Foundation DAO will be responsible for the core platform's governance activities.
 Until the Itheum platform reaches the `operational maturity` required to fully decentralize the Foundation DAO, the Core Team will provide the governance in a way that's fully open to public visibility and accountability.

 ### Operational Maturity <a name="governance-1-1"></a>
 In this section, we will detail what it means when we say `operational maturity` and this dictates when Itheum will progressively transition to a fully DAO controlled Foundation DAO.
-For an ambitious platform like Itheum to gain widespread mainstream adoption and deliver robust technology solutions in the midst of high competition from other commercial and public organizations - we will need to have fast iterative delivery of roadmap items and make objective decisions to ensure we get Itheum to the Mainnet in a state that makes it the number 1 data platform for web3.
+For an ambitious platform like Itheum to gain widespread mainstream adoption and deliver robust technology solutions amid high competition from other commercial and public organizations - we will need to have fast iterative delivery of roadmap items and make objective decisions to ensure we get Itheum to the Mainnet in a state that makes it the number 1 data platform for web3.

-It's a well-known observation that putting in a fully decentralized DAO too early can slow down decision making and delay competitive timelines and therefore we need to be cognisant and pragmatics on how early we embrace full decentralization, as failure to do so will put the entire Itheum platform delivery at risk and affect all of the itheum community and token holders.
+It's a well-known observation that putting in a fully decentralized DAO too early can slow down decision making and delay competitive timelines and therefore we need to be cognisant and pragmatic on how early we embrace full decentralization, as failure to do so will put the entire Itheum platform delivery at risk and affect all of the Itheum community and token holders.
 Once Itheum has been deployed to the Mainnet and the day-to-day operations of the platform are in a stable and controlled state and we are ready to move into iterative continuous improvements; we will then begin rolling out the Foundation DAO schemes and start opening up public voting for further roadmap upgrades.
-Such an approach will ensure the long-term success of itheum and is in the best interests of the entire community.
+Such an approach will ensure the long-term success of Itheum and is in the best interests of the entire community.

 ### Roadmap methodology <a name="governance-1-2"></a>
 Itheum's roadmap has always been public and is available for everyone to view.
 It can be accessed here: https://itheum.com/roadmap

 As seen in the roadmap board; all items that need to be considered to be included in the roadmap are added here and are voted on by the Foundation DAO to transition them to the appropriate lanes for delivery.
 We follow the Kanban methodology to manage the transition of items from inception to delivery.
 An idea is registered in the `IdeaBox` and can then move to `Research and Development` after the Foundation DAO voting agrees that the core team can spend the time and effort to commence R&D activity on the task.
 Once R&D is complete and the team is ready to ready to begin design and estimation; the task will then move to the `Estimating` lane.
 The Foundation DAO then can decide when to schedule the work.
-Once it's ready to start the development phase it will then move to the "Sprint Candidate" lane and then development and testing begins.
+Once it's ready to start the development phase it will then move to the "Sprint Candidate" lane and then development and testing begin.
 The final lane is called `shipped` and an item moves there once it's deployed to production (and/or mainnet).

 ### DAO Technology Schemes <a name="governance-1-2"></a>
 The Foundation DAO feature is still under development but we detail our current design schemes goals below, please note that this is subject to change as we iterate on our design and we will continue to keep this section of the whitepaper updated with any changes and also inform our community via our channels of any changes.

-- The 🔼ITHEUM token also plays the role of a Governance Token.
+- The $ITHEUM token also plays the role of a Governance Token.
 There won't be any other, dedicated governance token in Itheum.
-This ensures 🔼ITHEUM has more utility in the Itheum ecosystem and that there also won't be a proliferation of bespoke governance and other tokens in Itheum - this boosts the user experience of the platform as it keeps things simple.
+This ensures that the $ITHEUM token has more utility in the Itheum ecosystem and that there also won't be a proliferation of bespoke governance and other tokens in Itheum - this boosts the user experience of the platform as it keeps things simple.
 - Voting is by `Quorum + Direct Democracy`
-- 🔼ITHEUM holders can stake their tokens into the Governance contract and in turn, they will be able to vote on `proposals`
+- $ITHEUM holders can stake their tokens into the Governance contract and in turn, they will be able to vote on `proposals`
 - The weight of each user’s vote is proportionate to the number of tokens they have staked
 - Users can exist their stake anytime, but their vote will be withdrawn if they exit during an active voting round
 - `Proposals` can be decisions to `roadmap updates` or `changes to core platform parameters`
 - **Core Platform Parameters** can be tasks like `Update Quorum %`, `Approve new Data Coalition applications`, `Manage core Data Coalition parameters (min:max members / min fees to join)`, `Setting Harberger Tax rate on Coalitions managing Data NFTs`, `Manage Key-pool parameters for Personal Data Vault nodes (max / min / rotation / bonds)`, `Manage node parameters for Trusted Computation framework (max / min / rotation / bonds)` etc.
 - **Roadmap updates** are proposals to move the development roadmap future (see above in Roadmap methodology section)
-- Potential issues with this scheme that we will need to design around are `Governance Locks if a quorum is not reached` and `Whale dominance`
+- Potential issues with this scheme that we will need to design around are `Governance Locks if a quorum is not reached` and `whale dominance`

 ## Data Coalition DAOs <a name="governance-2"></a>